Leadership & Organization

 - President’s Cabinet: The President’s Cabinet is comprised of the Vice Presidents of Shasta College who advise the Superintendent/President and collaborate to implement the strategic initiatives and to ensure effective operations of the College.

-- Divisions: Our Instruction, Student Services, Economic & Workforce Development, Administrative Services, and Human Resources divisions each serve a key role in enabling our students to achieve their educational, career, and personal goals.
+- Areas: Our Instruction, Student Services, Economic & Workforce Development, Administrative Services, and Human Resources areas each serve a key role in enabling our students to achieve their educational, career, and personal goals.

 - Accreditation: Shasta College is accredited by the Accrediting Commission for Community and Junior Colleges of the Western Association of Schools and Colleges.